wazo-platform/wazo-doc/source/administration/fax/fax.rst

 ---------------------------

 The following features are only available via the :file:`/etc/xivo/asterisk/xivo_fax.conf` configuration file.
 They are not available from the web-interface.

-The configuration file has documentation embedded in it in the form of comments, with some examples included, so if you want to use the advanced features, you might also want to take a look at the configuration file comments.
+The configuration file has documentation embedded in it in the form of comments, so we recommend you reading them before editing the configuration file.

 The way it works is the following:

-* you first declare some `backends`, i.e. actions to be taken when a fax is received.
+* you first declare some backends, i.e. actions to be taken when a fax is received.
 A backend name looks like ``mail``, ``ftp_example_org`` or ``printer_office``.
 * once your backends are defined, you can use them in your destination numbers.
-For example, when someone calls the 100 DID, you might want the `ftp_example_org` and `mail` backend to be run, but otherwise, you only want the `mail` backend to be run.
+For example, when someone calls the DID 100, you might want the ``ftp_example_org`` and ``mail`` backend to be run, but otherwise, you only want the ``mail`` backend to be run.

 Here's an example of a valid :file:`/etc/xivo/asterisk/xivo_fax.conf` configuration file::